tensorflow/data-validation/g3doc/get_started.md

 The previous example assumes that the data is stored in a `TFRecord` file.
 TFDV also supports CSV input format, with extensibility for other common formats.
 You can find the available data decoders [here](https://github.com/tensorflow/data-validation/tree/master/tensorflow_data_validation/coders).
+In addition, TFDV provides the `tfdv.generate_statistics_from_dataframe` utility function for users with in-memory data represented as a pandas DataFrame.

+In addition to computing a default set of data statistics, TFDV can also compute statistics for semantic domains (e.g., images, text).
+To enable computation of semantic domain statistics, pass a [tfdv.StatsOptions](https://github.com/tensorflow/data-validation/blob/master/tensorflow_data_validation/statistics/stats_options.py) object with `enable_semantic_domain_stats` set to True to `tfdv.generate_statistics_from_tfrecord`.

 ### Running on Google Cloud